opentofu/opentofu/docs/state_encryption.md

 Furthermore, this feature should allow users to encrypt plan files when they are stored.
 However, plan files are not JSON, they are ZIP files.
 If feasible, this feature should produce a structurally correct encrypted ZIP file.

 For the encryption key, users should be able to specify a key directly, use a remote key provider (such as AWS KMS, etc.), or create derivative keys (such as pbkdf2) from another key source.
 The primary encryption method should be AES-GCM, but the implementation should be open to different encryption methods.
 The user should also have the ability to decrypt a state or plan file with one (older) key and then re-encrypt data with a newer key.
-Multiple fallbacks should be avoided in the implementation as they may cause a performance hit.
+Multiple fallbacks should be avoided in the implementation.

 To enable use cases where multiple teams need to collaborate, the user should be able to specify separate encryption methods and keys for individual uses, especially for the `terraform_remote_state` data source.
-However, to simplify configuration, the user should be able to specify single configuration for all remote state data sources.
+However, to simplify configuration, the user should be able to specify a default configuration for all remote state data sources.

 It is the goal of this feature to let users specify their encryption configuration both in (HCL) code and in environment variables.
 The latter is necessary to allow users the reuse of code for both encrypted and unencrypted state storage.

 Finally, it is the goal of the encryption feature to make available a library that third party tooling can use to encrypt and decrypt state.
 This may be implemented as a package within the OpenTofu repository, or as a standalone repository.

-## Future goals
+## Possible future goals

 This section describes possible future goals.
 However, these goals are merely aspirations, and we may or may not implement them, or implement them differently based on community feedback.
 We describe these aspirations here to make clear which features we intentionally left out of scope for the current implementation.

-Users who use CI/CD systems or security scanners that need to read the state or plan files, but users may not fully trust these systems.
+Users use CI/CD systems or security scanners that need to read the state or plan files, but may not fully trust these systems.
 In the future, the user should be able to specify partial encryption.
 This encryption type would only encrypt sensitive values instead of the whole state or plan file.
 (As plan files are in ZIP format, it should be feasible to partially encrypt these files as well.)

 At this time, due to the limitations on passing providers through to modules, encryption configuration is global.
 However, in the future, the user should be able to create a module that carries along their own encryption method and how it relates to the `terraform_remote_state` data sources.
 This is important so individual teams can ship ready-to-use modules to other teams that access their state.
 However, due to the constraints on passing resources to modules this is currently out of scope for this proposal.